 You can appeal moderation decisions.
 If you are not banned, you can also share your thoughts and concerns in the Community Discussion And Moderation Feedback thread.

-Your post has been taken into account.24 hours and no response or acknowledgement.
+Your post has been taken into account.

 We are currently renewing the mod team and we are counting on the new members fresh eyes to work on the appeal and decide whether the warning was warranted or not.

-We'll come back to you by the end of the week, I wish you a good day
+We'll come back to you by the end of the week, I wish you a good day :)

 One of the founding principles on which Install Base is built is transparency and continuous communication with the community.
 We believe the structure we have put in place should allow for less centralized powers, better accountability and a healthier environment.
 You can check out the Community Discussion And Moderation Feedback thread, for example.